-11. Investment in shares
+10. Investment in shares

-Pursuant to the licensing agreement to build a battery plant in Norway, the Company received \$373 to purchase 850 shares, or approximately 6.4% of the shares of Miljobil Grenland AS, the Electric Vehicle company located in Norway.
+Pursuant to the licensing agreement to build a battery plant in Norway, the Company purchased 850 shares, or approximately 6.4% of the shares of Miljobil Grenland AS, the Electric Vehicle company located in Norway.
 The investment was completed on December 8, 2008.
-Subsequent to the end of the quarter, a Plan of Merger was presented whereby Miljobil Grenland AS, will merge with Miljo Innovasjon AS, the battery plant company and carry on business as Miljo Innovasjon AS.
+During the quarter ended March 31, 2009, a Plan of Merger was presented whereby Miljobil Grenland AS, will merge with Miljo Innovasjon AS, the battery plant company and carry on business as Miljo Innovasjon AS.
+Miljo is currently attempting to arrange financing to fund its operations.

-12. Deferred revenue
+11. Deferred revenue

-Deferred revenue represents revenues collected but not earned as of December 31, 2008.
+Deferred revenue represents revenues collected but not earned as of June 30, 2009.